How to design a smart home lighting system

 So who is driving this thing?

 One of the biggest challenges with lighting installations comes from the sheer number of tradespeople that need to be involved.
-The interior designer, lighting designer, product supplier and electrician will all contribute their expertise at some stage, as will the connected home team that ties everything together into a fully-functioning package.
+The interior designer, lighting designer, product supplier, smart home installer and electrician will all contribute their expertise at some stage, as will the connected home team that ties everything together into a fully-functioning package.
 If a comprehensive scope of responsibilities is not clearly defined from the outset, potential issues can go unnoticed until the majority of the work has been completed, which can lead to serious system flaws that slow down the building process and cause costs to spiral out of control.

 The ideal scenario is to bring in a connected home expert who can project manage the whole process from start to finish: working closely with the designers to assess suitability and compatibility of certain lamps and fixtures with the chosen control architecture, checking that the wiring and products supplied are of sufficient quality and integrating the various systems into a unified platform.
 This allows for stable, end-to-end management of the entire project, ensuring regular communication between the various parties and reducing the risk of issues rearing up unexpectedly along the way.